The Grady Trauma Project Intern Program

 What will you be doing as an intern?

-The primary role of an intern is to conduct interviews with participants on their trauma history and psychological health in the waiting rooms of Grady Memorial Hospital patients, although some of our studies recruit from the larger Atlanta community.
+The primary role of an intern is to conduct interviews with participants on their trauma history and psychological health.
+Participants are primarily Grady Memorial Hospital patients, although some of our studies recruit from the larger Atlanta community.

 Interns complete extensive clinical training in order to conduct the interviews independently, gaining meaningful skills in trauma research methods and the administering of clinical psychological measures.
 Through this work, interns will have the unique opportunity to develop a thorough knowledge of trauma and trauma-related disorders, and will become members of a team at the forefront of international PTSD research.
 In particular, interns will gain experience working directly with adults and/or children with a range of psychopathology, will develop critical clinical skills, and will be able to administer a number of widely used psychological assessment instruments with both chronic and acutely traumatized populations.
 Grady Trauma Project is one of the only programs in the country with the opportunity for interns to conduct clinical research without an advanced/graduate degree, therefore making a high level of commitment to the project a necessity.

 Interns are expected to complete 6+ hours of clinical research tasks per week for a period of 6+ months.
-Weekly team meetings occur on Tuesday from 2-3pm via Zoom (specialized project meetings also occur on Fridays at various times depending on the project)
+Weekly team meetings occur on Tuesday from 2-3pm via Zoom (specialized project meetings also occur at various times throughout the week, depending on the project).

 Commit to 6+ hours per week average time over 6+ months (preferably 1 year with opportunities for longer for those who are interested) for participant screening and other commitments